PTQ4ViT: Post-training quantization for vision transformers with twin uniform quantization: Background and Related Work

 \subsection{Vision Transformer}

 In the last few years, convolution neural networks (CNNs) have achieved great success in computer vision.
 The convolution layer is a fundamental component of CNNs to extract features using local information.
-Recently, the position of CNNs in computer vision is challenged by vision transformer, which takes the self-attention modules~\cite{attention_is_all_you_need_nips2017} to make use of the global information.
+Recently, the position of CNNs in computer vision is challenged by vision transformers, which take the self-attention modules~\cite{attention_is_all_you_need_nips2017} to make use of the global information.
 DETR~\cite{DETR_eccv2020} is the first work to replace the object detection head with a transformer, which directly regresses the bounding boxes and achieves comparable results with the CNN-based head.
 ViT~\cite{ViT_iclr2021} is the first architecture that replaces all convolution layers, which achieves better results on image classification tasks.
-Following ViT, various vision transformer architectures has been proposed to boost the performance ~\cite{PVT_arxiv2021,Swin_transformer_iccv2021}.
-Vision transformer has been successfully applied to downstream tasks~\cite{Swin_transformer_iccv2021,Max_deeplab_cvpr2021,hand_transformer_eccv2020}.
-It has a great potential on computer vision tasks~\cite{Survey_vision_trainsformer_arxiv2021}.
+Following ViT, various vision transformer architectures have been proposed to boost performance ~\cite{PVT_arxiv2021,Swin_transformer_iccv2021}.
+Vision transformers have been successfully applied to downstream tasks~\cite{Swin_transformer_iccv2021,Max_deeplab_cvpr2021,hand_transformer_eccv2020}.
+They have great potential for computer vision tasks~\cite{Survey_vision_trainsformer_arxiv2021}.

 The input of a transformer is a sequence of vectors.
 An image is divided into several patches and a linear projection layer is used to project each patch to a vector.
 These vectors form the input sequence of the vision transformer.
-We denote these vectors $X\in R^{N\times D}$, where $N$ is the number of patches and $D$ is the hidden size, which is the size of the vector after linear projection.
+We denote these vectors as $X\in R^{N\times D}$, where $N$ is the number of patches and $D$ is the hidden size, which is the size of the vector after linear projection.